Undergraduate Student Life Welcomes You

-Community Development welcomes you as you join the Columbia Family!
+Undergraduate Student Life welcomes you to the Columbia Family!

-We are busy preparing for your arrival on campus, and we are as excited as you are!
-We start off with the New Student Orientation Program (NSOP), and then, throughout the year, we offer countless community events; provide leadership, cultural, and civic engagement programs and opportunities; and serve as advisers to many student organizations on campus.
+We are busy preparing for your arrival on campus, and we may be just as excited as you are!
+We start things off with the New Student Orientation Program (NSOP), and then, throughout the year, offer countless community events; provide leadership, cultural, and civic engagement programs and opportunities; serve as advisers to many student organizations on campus, and support those within our residence halls.

-Our unit includes Multicultural Affairs, Residential Programs, Fraternity and Sorority Life, International Student Programs and Services and the newly formed Student Engagement.
-We invite you to check out our program offerings and services on our website—which is being updated to reflect all of the changes we are making to provide you with a top-notch Columbia experience outside of the classroom —to get a sense of how you can get involved in the vibrant community that awaits you at Columbia.
+Multicultural Affairs, Residential Life, and Student Engagement are all a part of Undergraduate Student Life.
+We invite you to check out our program offerings and services on our website to get a sense of how you can get involved in the vibrant community that awaits you at Columbia.

 During your time on campus, you will have ample opportunities to develop and deepen your leadership and interpersonal skills, and you will build positive relationships with your peers, faculty, staff, and administrators.
 You will gain greater independence and will likely be faced with many important decisions.
 We hope, too, that you strengthen your understanding of yourself and others.
 We are here to support you throughout your time here and help prepare you for what lies ahead.